Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Veggie tots make for a perfect meal prep side, too (more easy meal prep recipes here).

-Best of all, make a bunch and then freeze them for easy freezable toddler meals.
+Best of all, make a bunch and then freeze them for later for easy freezable toddler meals.

 Sweet Potato Tater Tots on baking sheet

-We love to serve these sweet potato tots with ketchup, guacamole or hummus depending on my mood or what Camryn is currently eating for the week 🙂
+We love to serve these sweetpotato bites with ketchup, guacamole, ranch or hummus depending on my mood or what my toddler wants or has eaten recently.

 Here are some of my top tips for getting your toddler to eat more vegetables, like these veggie tater tots.